Skip to content

 wh org create acme --display-name "Acme Corp"

-A repo lives inside an org and contains all your data — shapes, things, assertions, and commits.
+A repo lives inside an org and contains all your data — shapes, things, assertions, and write history.
 It’s the primary container for data isolation.

 Terminal window